emqx/neuron-docs/en_US/http-api/plugin-setting.md

         "link": 1,
         // required, timeout for sending requests to the device "timeout": 3000,
+        //Send reading instruction interval(ms)
+        "interval": 20,
-        // tcp required, client: host means the ip of the remote device. server: it means the ip used by neuron locally "host": "127.0.0.1",
+        // tcp/udp required, client: host means the ip of the remote device. server: it means the ip used by neuron locally "host": "127.0.0.1",
         // tcp required, client: port means the tcp port of the remote device. server: it means the tcp port used by neuron locally
         "port": 502,
-        // tcp required, 0 the neuron driver is used as the client, 1 the neuron driver is used as the server "connection_mode": 0
+        // tcp required, 0 the neuron driver is used as the client, 1 the neuron driver is used as the server "connection_mode": 0,
+        // the maximum number of retries after a failed attempt to send a read command "max_retries": 0,
+        //resend reading instruction interval(ms) after a failed attempt to send a read command "retry_interval": 0,
+        //TCP transfer(0) or UDP transfer(1)
+        "transport_mode": 0
     }
 }
 ```